-If you want a better built and more premium looking budget noise-canceling headphones, then get the Bluedio T4 instead.
-They have one of the worse latency performances we've measured so they won't be as practical for watching youtube on your phone when compared to the Mpow H5.
+If you want better built and more premium looking budget noise-canceling headphones, then get the Bluedio T4 instead.
+They have one of the worst latency performances we've measured, so they won't be as practical for watching YouTube on your phone when compared to the Mpow H5.
 They're also a bit more awkward to wear and use since their controls are a little confusing.
 However, they deliver a much better build quality that feels a lot more durable than most of the other recommendation on this list despite their budget price.
-They also pack an exciting bass-heavy sound that's great for any fans of bass-heavy genres, and they have a decently long battery life of 19 hours which should easily be more than enough for a full day of traveling and canceling noise.
+They also pack an exciting bass-heavy sound that's great for any fans of bass-heavy genres, and they have a decently long battery life of 19 hours, which should easily be more than enough for a full day of traveling and canceling noise.

 Overall, the T4 are well-built and surprisingly affordable noise-canceling headphones.
 Their isolation is not that strong, and they're not a good option for watching videos, but they're a solid recommendation if you mostly just listen to music and podcasts while commuting.

-On the upside, they have a more instruments and vocals-focused sound that some may prefer over the original Cowin E7.
-However, the regular E7 have a bit more bass which will sound more exciting with EDM, Hip Hop and house tracks.
+On the upside, they have a more instrument and vocals-focused sound that some may prefer over the original Cowin E7.
+However, the regular E7 have a bit more bass which will sound more exciting with EDM, hip-hop, and house tracks.

 Unfortunately, their build quality doesn't feel very sturdy and may get damaged a lot easier than some of the other on-ear headphones we've tested.

-If you would like to choose for yourself, here is the list of all our reviews for noise cancelling headphones.
+If you would like to choose for yourself, here is the list of all our reviews for noise canceling headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and listening habits will matter.
+Personal taste, preference, and listening habits will matter.